kzahel/kzahel.github.io/_posts/2013-01-14-betting-on-the-future.md

 Personally, I hardly see how buying shares in AAPL vs betting that Les Miserables wins best picture are much different.
-I suppose it has something to do with there being no oversight into the obvious type of corruption that could result in this type of trading.
+I suppose it has something to do with there being no oversight into the obvious type of corruption that could result from this type of trading.

 What the article seems to be arguing, though, is that with enough liquidity, that these problems are self-correcting?